EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Analysis

-by the linear fitting to the stellar masses and i-band luminosities of the 15 PAGs.
-For the 8 PAGs missed in the HSC-SSP photometry catalog, we instead use i-band magnitudes obtained by our SB profile fitting (Section \ref{subsec:size}).
-Then, we apply the mass-luminosity relation (Equation \ref{equ:ml}) to estimate stellar masses of the 8 PAGs.} The stellar mass results are listed in Tables \ref{tab:empg}-\ref{tab:host}.
+by the linear fitting to the stellar masses and $i$-band luminosities of the 15 EMPG-tails.
+For the 8 EMPG-tails missed in the HSC-SSP photometry catalog, we instead use $i$-band magnitudes obtained by our SB profile fitting (Section \ref{subsec:size}).
+Then, we apply the mass-luminosity relation (Equation \ref{equ:ml}) to estimate stellar masses of the 8 EMPG-tails.}

+\tcra{Stellar masses of the EMPGs and the EMPG-tails are gathered in Tables \ref{tab:empg}-\ref{tab:host}.
+In these tables, we show only median values of the stellar masses because errors provided by the SED fitting do not include any uncertainty arising from different assumptions.
+This uncertainty is $\sim0.1$ dex, which is larger than a typical error of $\sim0.05$ dex provided by the SED fitting. }